 What happens if I lie to my provider about my mileage?

 Lying to your insurance company is never a good idea.
 They’ll almost always find out.
-If they discover that you’ve misrepresented something on your policy, such as your mileage, you’ll likely face one or more of the following outcomes:
+If they discover that you’ve misrepresented something on your policy, such as your yearly mileage, you’ll likely face one or more of the following outcomes:

 - Policy cancellation